eclipse-edc/Technology-Aws/extensions/data-plane/data-plane-aws-s3/README.md

 The behavior of object transfers can be customized using `DataAddress` properties.

-- When `objectPrefix` is present, transfer all objects with keys that start with the specified prefix.
+- There are three different ways to select objects by specifying a `folderName` and/or a `objectPrefix`.
+  Objects in an S3 bucket are persisted under the same root directory (the bucket), and a structured organization is achievable by using object key prefixes.
+There are cases where maintaining the key prefix in the data destination is desirable but other cases where it's not.
+  When using `folderName`, one can aggregate objects contained within a folder like structure.
+The `folderName` part will be removed in the destination.
+  Using `objectPrefix`, one can aggregate objects whose key is prefixed by the specified string.
+The property can still be used for folder like aggregation but the prefix part will not be removed in the destination.
+  When used in combination, both properties will be used for object selection through the concatenation of `folderName` with `objectPrefix` (`folderName` + `objectPrefix`).
+Similarly, the `folderName` part will be removed from the object name in the destination.
-- When `objectPrefix` is not present, transfer only the object with a key matching the `objectName` property.
+- When `folderName` and `objectPrefix` are not present, transfer only the object with a key matching the `objectName` property.
-- Precedence: `objectPrefix` takes precedence over `objectName` when determining which objects to transfer.
+- Precedence: `folderName` and/or `objectPrefix` take precedence over `objectName` when determining which objects to transfer.
 It allows for both multiple object transfers and fetching a single object when necessary.

-> Note: Using `objectPrefix` introduces an additional step to list all objects whose keys match the specified prefix.
+> Note: Using `folderName` or/and `objectPrefix` introduces an additional step to list all objects whose keys match the specified "filter".

 ### S3DataSink Properties and behavior